JuliaAI/LearnAPI.jl/docs/src/index.md

 behaviour.

-It is designed to be powerful, from the point of view of adding model-generic functionality, while minimising the burden on devlopers implementing the API for a specific model.
+It is designed to be powerful, from the point of view of adding model-generic functionality, while minimising the burden on developers implementing the API for a specific model.

 - To see how to **INTERACT WITH** models implementing LearnAPI: [Basic fit/predict